CAC Calculator – Customer Acquisition Cost

 Growth-stage founders modeling capital efficiency, Chief Marketing Officers managing multi-channel advertising budgets, venture capital investors auditing startup viability, and corporate finance teams looking to maximize acquisition efficiency use this calculator.

-How to Calculate Core CAC Efficiency Parameters Correctly
+How to Calculate CAC by Channel

 1. Aggregate all performance marketing spends, advertising allocations, sales team payroll layers, software tool overheads, and campaign operational costs.
 2. Input that fully loaded figure.
 3. Enter the total volume of new customers acquired within that identical window.
 4. Run the calculation to isolate CAC.

 A lower standalone CAC signals highly efficient distribution pipelines, but context is essential.
-A 200 acquisition cost is remarkably strong if the incoming customer generates 2,000 in long-term revenues, yet entirely toxic if their spending limits max out at 150.
+A $200 acquisition cost is remarkably strong if the incoming customer generates $2,000 in long-term revenues, yet entirely toxic if their spending limits max out at $150.
 Always align this metric alongside Customer Lifetime Value.

 Frequently Asked Questions